Grace Waterhouse: Career

 Waterhouse started her career as a teacher at Eastbourne in 1942.
 She later took a teaching position at Lincoln Training College.
-In 1945, she returned to Royal Hollow College to continue to work on Phytophthora.
+In 1945, she returned to Royal Holloway College to continue to work on Phytophthora.
 In 1946, Waterhouse joined the International Mycological Institute where she worked until her retirement.

 While at the International Mycological Institute, Waterhouse replaced Geoffrey Clough Ainsworth as the assistant editor of the Review of Applied Mycology, a journal dedicated to abstracting world literature on plant diseases.
 She was also given the responsibility of identifying samples of plant pathogens belonging to the phycomycetes, which included Phytophthora.
 One of the challenges she faced was a lack of keys that would allow for reliable identification of the species in these groups.
 She therefore wrote and published seminal keys to the genera Phythophthora, Sclerospora, Pythium, and Entomophthora.

 In addition to working at the International Mycological Institute, Waterhouse was a member of the British Mycological Society, the Lincolnshire Naturalists' Union, and the Mycological Society of America.
 She was the editor of the journal Transactions of the British Mycological Society from 1959 to 1965 and served as the president of the British Mycological Society in 1961.
 She served as the president of the Lincolnshire Naturalist's Union in 1956.